 You can also spend time visiting show homes to see what other interior decorators are doing and to discover the latest trends in interior décor.

-As an interior decorator you will be expected to know about the various elements involved in decorating such as how to arrange furniture and other items within a particular room as well as developing a lighting plan and beautiful color scheme.
+As an interior decorator you will be expected to know about the various elements involved in decorating such as how to arrange furniture and other items within a particular room.
+You will also need to learn how to develop a lighting plan and beautiful color scheme for each room.

-You will also want to learn about the different types of furniture styles as well as all the different types of floorings, wall coverings, and window treatments that are available these days.
+Plus, you want to learn about the different types of furniture styles and the different types of floorings, wall coverings, and window treatments that are available these days.

 Check to see if your local community college offers any continuing education courses for interior decorators, and sign up.